brain4tech/b4t-python-telegram-bot/README.md

 **Currently supported:**

- - send and receive messages, images, audio, video animations and documents (silently)
+ - send and receive messages, images, audio, video animations and documents (silently, and/or in media groups)
  - polls, dices, contacts, locations and venues
  - chat actions
  - inlinebuttons and callback-queries